Null logo

 Future versions, if introduced, are separately versioned and explicitly adopted.

-These guarantees let teams attach audit controls, policy logic, and verification workflows to a contract whose structure remains stable across time.
+These guarantees let teams attach logging, comparison, review, policy, controls, and verification workflows to a contract whose structure remains stable across time.

 Integration Notes